 The Samsung Galaxy Watch 3 also had the unfortunate problem of charging relatively slowly.
 Added to the slightly less impressive battery life, this round is another win for Apple’s device.

 Winner: Apple Watch Series 6

-Aside from the blood oxygen level monitor and always-on altimeter, the Apple Watch Series 6 introduces the new S6 SiP processor, which Apple claims operates up to 20% faster, making running and launching apps smoother.
+Aside from the blood oxygen level monitor and always-on altimeter, the Apple Watch Series 6 introduces the new S6 SiP processor, which does largely live up to Apple’s claims that it will help the watch run 20% than its predecessor.
 It also adds the new U1 chip and Ultra Wideband antennas, which are designed to enable new functions based around the use of short-range wireless location signaling, such as digital car keys.

 While it will also be available for older Apple smartwatches, the new WatchOS 7 introduces Family Setup.
 This is a new feature that lets connected devices (e.g. the iPhones of family members) benefit from the connectivity, safety, and fitness features of the Apple Watch Series 6.
 This includes the ability for children to use the feature to send Emergency SOS calls, for example.

 The Samsung Galaxy Watch 3’s special feature is its rotating bezel.
 You can turn this to scroll through and select apps, saving you the hassle of tapping the watch and blocking your view of the display as you do so.
 It also prevents you from smearing the watch’s display via your own greasy fingerprints, something which may ultimately extend the life of the Galaxy Watch 3.

 This round is a close one, but because a rotating bezel is a fairly unique feature, we’re going to give the win to the Samsung Galaxy Watch 3.

 Winner: Samsung Galaxy Watch 3